akhileshsinghk/akhileshsinghk/README.md

 #### Who I am?

-- A Senior Python Developer & AI Engineer based in **Texas, USA** with 8+ years of experience.
+- A Senior Python Developer & AI Engineer based in **Floirda, USA** with 8+ years of experience.
 - See my portfolio at **[akhileshsinghk.github.io](https://akhileshsinghk.github.io)**.

 #### What I'm doing?